 My Essential Alaska Travel Resources :

-There are a lot of travel companies out there, but some are better than others.
-These are my favorite websites and resources to help plan an incredible trip to the 49th State.
-For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
+There are plenty of travel companies out there, but these are my favorite websites and resources for planning an unforgettable trip to Alaska.
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you.
+For flights, I recommend using Hopper to compare the cheapest dates to travel to Alaska.
 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!
-I always use AGODA for hotels.
-They have an easy-to-use platform where you can compare the best rates.
-To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required).
-For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
+I always use Expedia's easy-to-use platform to compare the best rates.
+To keep cell service if you're traveling internationally, I use Airalo’s easy to purchase eSIM’s (no installation required), and NordVPN to stay safe while connecting to different wifi.
+For fun things to do, I recommend Viator or Get Your Guide to find the best tours in the area.
 Just in case, Safetywing is the insurance I always use for travel insurance.
 Lastly, my Alaska packing list for your travels to the Last Frontier.
-What to Know About the Kasilof River
+Staying Safe While Fishing the Kasilof River

 The Kasilof River can be dangerous to fish as it is a fast and large river, but if you follow the steps below you will have a great time and hopefully go home with your own limit of salmon and maybe even catch a prized Chinook salmon.
 The first step of any fishing adventure in Alaska is to get your Alaska State Fishing License.
 Currently, Annual Sport Fishing License prices are $20 for Alaska Residents and $100 for Out of State/Non-Residents.
 If you plan to fish for King Salmon you'll also need to purchase a King Salmon Stamp in addition to your license.